hi-bingo/BeatGAN/README.md

     `sh run_ecg.sh`

-- For ecg demo (there are demo data in experiments/ecg/dataset/demo )
+- For ecg demo (there are demo data in experiments/ecg/dataset/demo, the output dir is in experiments/ecg/output/beatgan/ecg/demo )

     `sh run_ecg_demo.sh`